Ouarzazate Solar Power Station: Location

-The facility lays in Southern Morocco, near the ancient fortified town Ait-Ben-Haddou, near Ouarzazate.
+The facility lies in Southern Morocco, near the ancient fortified town Ait-Ben-Haddou, near Ouarzazate.

 Noor I

 Ouarzazate Solar Power Station (OSPS) – Phase 1, also referred to as Noor I CSP, has an installed capacity of 160 MW.
 It was connected to the Moroccan power grid on 5 February 2016.

 It covers 450 ha and is expected to deliver 370 GWh per year.

 The plant is a parabolic trough type with a molten salt storage for 3 hours of low-light producing capacity.

 The cost of the project when it began operations was $3.9 billion.
 It uses half a million mirrors.

 The design uses wet cooling and the need to regularly clean the reflectors means that the water use is high – 1.7 million m3 per year or 4.6 liters per kWh.

 Water usage is more than double the water usage of a wet cooled coal power station and 23 times the water use per kWh of a dry cooled coal power station, though life-cycle greenhouse gas emissions of solar thermal plants show that generating comparable energy from coal typically releases around 20 times more carbon dioxide than renewable sources.

 The electricity was to be sold at $0.19 /kWh.

-The monthly production of electricity of the power plant Noor I in 2017 in MWh was: